DeNetPRO/Node/readme.md

-# DeNet Node - CLI app for receiving rewards by sharing unused storage
+# DeNet Node - CLI app for receiving rewards by sharing storage

 For using the app you need an account.
 Account is just an Ethereum wallet that you can import or create.